-Purchase of goods or services estimated to exceed \$20,000 in value shall follow these legal bidding procedures and/or requirements as provided by law; whichever are more restrictive:
+Purchases of goods or services estimated to exceed \$25,000 in value, and not entitled to one of the aforementioned exceptions, shall follow these legal bidding procedures and/or requirements as provided by law; whichever are more restrictive:

 - A legal advertisement shall be placed in a local newspaper at least ten (10) days before opening, which will bring notice of the District's request for bids to those organizations best qualified to provide the needed goods or services. - 2.
 Specifications shall be prepared and made available to all interested parties. - 3.
-Copies of specifications should be sent to qualified sources outside the circulation area of the local newspaper; to ensure fair bidding and increase opportunities for lower bids. - 4.
-Instructions to Bidders shall accompany each set of specifications issued, indicating all terms and conditions relative to the bid. - Instructions to Bidders for construction projects shall include all requirements including Business References, Bid Surety and Performance Bond, Insurance, Indemnification, Protection of District Property, Compliance with Labor Standards and Prevailing Wage Laws, Subcontract, Change Orders, Payment Procedures and Guarantees.
+Copies of specifications should be sent to qualified sources outside the circulation area of the local newspaper; to ensure fair bidding and increase opportunities for lower bids.

+- 4. Instructions to Bidders shall accompany each set of specifications issued, indicating all terms and conditions relative to the bid. - 5.
+Instructions to Bidders for construction projects shall include all requirements including Business References, Bid Surety and Performance Bond, Insurance, Indemnification, Protection of District Property, Compliance with Labor Standards and Prevailing Wage Laws, Subcontract, Change Orders, Payment Procedures and Guarantees.
 The nature of construction projects necessitates more clearly defined conditions.